yoel123/corona-sdk-notepad-clone-app/README.md

-this is a notepad clone app using corona sdk widgets it also uses my own privete ye framework tha simplefies corona sdk use. the framework is still work in prograss but it is usefum for creating gui apps.
+this is a notepad clone app using corona sdk widgets it also uses my own privete ye framework that simplefies corona sdk use. the framework is still work in prograss but it is usefum for creating gui apps.